Canada opposition party says Olympics shouldn’t be in China

 “Canada must take a stand, but we do not need to do this alone.
 We should work with our closest allies,” O’Toole said.

-O’Toole said if the Olympics are not moved, a boycott could be considered.
+He also hesitated at using the word “genocide,” which he called an “extremely loaded” term.

+“There is no question there have been tremendous human rights abuses reported coming out of Xinjiang and we are extremely concerned about that and have highlighted our concerns many times.
+But when it comes to the application of the very specific word genocide, we simply need to ensure that all the i’s are dotted and t’s are crossed before a determination like that is made.”

-British Foreign Secretary Dominic Raab said in October that a boycott by his country is a possibility and the the World Uyghur Congress recently labelled the event the “Genocide Games” and asked the IOC to move the Olympics from China.
+British Foreign Secretary Dominic Raab said in October that an Olympic boycott by his country is a possibility, and new U.S. Secretary of State Antony Blinken has said he believes genocide was being committed in China.
+The World Uyghur Congress recently labelled the event the “Genocide Games” and asked the IOC to move the Olympics from China.

 A coalition of 180 rights groups representing Tibetans, Uighurs, Inner Mongolians, Hong Kong residents and others sent an open letter this month calling for a diplomatic boycott.